Two glasses of raspberry mousse topped (Incomplete: max_output_tokens)

 • You need the mousse to hold longer

-• You are serving it in a layered dessert
+• You are making a layered dessert

 • You want a firmer, more defined shape